acoadou/alpaca-cpp/README.md

 - **Comprehensive endpoint coverage** for accounts, account configuration, activities, orders (including advanced order classes), positions, assets, calendar/clock data, portfolio history and watchlists.
+- **Domain specific clients** for trading, market data, and broker operations mirroring the layout of the official Alpaca SDKs, with environment presets for paper and live trading.
 - **Market data helpers** for fetching latest trades/quotes, historical bars and per-symbol snapshots from Alpaca Market Data v2.
+- **Typed request models** that perform lightweight validation before hitting the API and cursor ranges that iterate paginated endpoints while honouring `Retry-After` headers and applying exponential backoff with jitter.
 - **Extensible transport** abstraction with a libcurl-based implementation bundled by default.
 - **Secure by default** HTTPS requests with TLS peer and hostname verification, configurable CA bundles and opt-in overrides for custom environments.